cpmech/intel-mkl/examples/core/fftw3xc/readme.txt

 The examples are named by the name of the plan function they use.
 Prefixes dp_ and sp_ indicate the floating point precision used in the example, double or single precision, respectively.
-For the FFT problems that Intel(R) Math Kernel Library (Intel(R) MKL) does not support examples are not provided.
+For the FFT problems that Intel(R) MKL does not support examples are not provided.

 For every FFT computed in the example an initialization and verification